pilotmoon/PopClip-Extensions/README.md

 - For `email` requirement, the only the matching email address will be passed to the action.
 - For `path` requirement, only the matching path will be passed to the action, and it will be standardized form with `~` and `..` expanded.
 For example `~/Documents` will be passed as `/Users/username/Documents`.

+In all three cases, actions can assume that their input is a valid web URL, email address or path.

 Shell Scripts and AppleScripts can still access the original text in the `POPCLIP_FULL_TEXT` and `{popclip full text}` fields.
 JavaScript actions will find the modified text as `popclip.input.matchedText` and the full text as `popclip.input.text`.

 ### The `before` and `after` strings